 Labor Day 2034Monday, September 4

-In the United States, Labor Day is customarily viewed as the end of the summer vacation season, although school starting times now may vary.
+Traditionally, Labor Day marks the end of the summer vacation season in the United States, although school starting times now vary.

 Origins of Labor Day

 Labor Day has its roots in the labor union movement, particularly the eight-hour day movement.
 This movement advocated for a standard eight-hour workday, with eight hours for rest and eight hours for recreation.
 The first Labor Day holiday was celebrated on September 5, 1882, in New York City.

 Spread of the Idea

 The idea of Labor Day as a holiday spread quickly with the growth of labor organizations, and by 1885 it was celebrated in many industrial centers across the country.
 On February 21, 1887, Oregon became the first state to officially recognize Labor Day as a holiday.
 By the time it became a federal holiday in 1894, thirty states were already celebrating Labor Day.

 For many countries, Labor Day is linked to International Workers' Day, which falls on May 1.
 However, other countries celebrate their own Labor Day on different dates, often with particular significance for the labor movement in that country.